 Some churches teach that the 'sons of God' were the good guys, descended from Adam's good son Seth.
 The 'daughters of men' must have been descendants of Adam's bad son, Cain.
 But that explanation doesn't track.

 The Bible book of Job explains who the 'sons of God' were.
-In Job 1:6, 2:1, and 38:7 it is crystal clear that 'sons of God' are angels.
-Jude 6 says of some angels that they "forsook their own proper abode", meaning either that they left heaven or left their place in God's arrangement.
-1 Peter 3:19, 20 adds the detail that these spirit creatures made their wrong move "while the ark was being constructed."
+Job 1:6, 2:1, and 38:7 make it crystal clear that 'sons of God' are angels.
+Jude 6 tells us that some of the angels "forsook their own proper abode", meaning either that they left heaven or left their place in God's arrangement.
+1 Peter 3:19, 20 adds the detail that these spirit creatures made their wrong decision, "while the ark was being constructed."
 So the 'sons of God' marrying 'daughters of men' has to refer to angels leaving heaven and marrying human women in the time before the Flood.
 The texts in Jude and 1 Peter make it clear that this move was wicked from God's viewpoint.

 But still, what does any of this have to do with vampires?